dalbay/Angular-and-NET_Core-Sample-App/README.md

                 });
     }
 ```
 - *Startup.cs* file which is also known as the configuration file; like the database connection strings, the services that we want to use,...
 Inside the Startup.cs we have two methods, the ```ConfigureServices``` and the ```Configure``` methods.
-The ConfigureSevices method is used to configure dependency interaction.
-And on the other hand we have the Configure method which is used to setup middle wares, routing rules,...
+The ConfigureSevices method is used to configure dependency interaction; the Configure method which is used to setup middle wares, routing rules,...
 So for example if we want to use a service in the future, we can configure it inside the ConfigureServices method.

 ### 3. Angular Architectural Overview

-- The default Angular files that were created inside the **ClientApp folder**:
+- Angular files that were created inside the **ClientApp folder** by default:
   1. **e2e** -  used for unit testing related code
   2. **node_modules** - libraries that we need to use to run our Angular app
-  3. **src** - all the code goes in here; inside the source folder:
+  3. **src** - *all the code goes in here;* inside the source folder:
      - **app** - Inside this folder we define the modules.
 	   - Here we have all components like **counter**, **fetch-data**,...
 	   - **app.component.html** entry point file in Angular applications.
 If we open this file we're going to see in here that we have defined the menu and the body of our application.